saiberz/feathers-demos/README.md

 # Feathers Demos

-> A collection of demo apps using Feathers
+> A collection of example apps using Feathers

-This is just a start and we have more on the way but we also have a fully working chat app in the [feathers-chat](https://github.com/feathersjs/feathers-chat) repo.
+This is just a start and we are adding more every week.

+We also have a fully working chat app in the [feathers-chat](https://github.com/feathersjs/feathers-chat) repo.